namhyung/uftrace/doc/uftrace-live.md

 =======
 The uftrace tool supports filtering out uninteresting functions.
 Filtering is highly recommended since it helps users focus on the interesting functions and reduces the data size.
-When uftrace is called it receives two types of function filter; an opt-in filter with `-F`/`--filter` and an opt-out filter with `-N`/`--notrace`.
+When uftrace is called, it receives two types of function filter; an opt-in filter with `-F`/`--filter` and an opt-out filter with `-N`/`--notrace`.
 These filters can be applied either at record time or replay time.